Nek5000/NekDoc/source/tutorials/multi_rans.rst

   $ cd ~/Nek5000/tools
   $ vi maketools

-Uncomment the line specifying the maximum number of elements and change it to a large value, such as that shown on the highlighted line below.
+Uncomment the line specifying the maximum number of elements and change it to a value larger than the number of elements in the largest mesh, such as that shown on the highlighted line below.

 .. literalinclude:: multi_rans/maketools
    :emphasize-lines: 4